georgedingcz/Checkers/readme.md

 ## Project Description

-As part of a project submission, I made a game of American Checkers with rules slightly modified.
+As part of a project submission, I made a game loosely based on American Checkers with rules modified.
 The technologies and tools used for the project are based on what I have learnt thus far.

 ## Deployment